jiayiliujiayi/timekilleR/README.md

 #### Check what's happening from all corners of the world:
 `getPeoplesDaily()`:  scrape the latest news from the People’s Daily, China’s largest comprehensive media.
 `getNature()`: wanna keep updated in the scientific world?
 Try this funcion to acquire the latest news from the Nature, a leading international weekly journal of science!
+`getScience()`: another way of keeping updated in the scientific world: to obtain the latest news from the Science magazine!
 **more functions are being developed:))**

 #### Find it difficult to make a decision?
 Ask the timekiller: